 My gluten-free friends, these Lance Crackers work perfectly!

 If you’re using Ritz (which are round), crush some of the crackers and use the crumble to fill in the spaces between the crackers.

 Next, get yourself some nuts – any kind, about 1 cup – and roast them.
 I’ve made this with pecans, walnuts, hazelnuts, & almonds, and they’re all delicious.
-I think pecans or pistachios would be just lovely as well.
+I think pistachios would be just lovely as well.

 How to Roast Nuts:

 - Preheat oven to 350° F.

 - Toast nuts BEFORE chopping them into smaller pieces.